Hadrian767-UT/UT-mobile-basetools/PORTING.md

 Good luck in your porting career!<br />
 And don't forget for the last important.
 No make ports all the time, go take care of yourself!<br />
 And happy 2026 for u all!<br />

+# Just more one warning...

+If you want to make an translation of this tutorial for your native language, feel free to do it!
+I will support and allow it!
 Goodbye and cya :3